 I researched Sleep Cycle and found they did not have an API I could use.
 I paid the 69 pence for premium to access their online dashboard and found I could access the underlying data.
-However, this was a very long winded method to retrieving data and wasn’t a sustainable method - if they changed their front-end codebase, I would need to update my script.
+This was a long-winded method to retrieving data and wasn’t a sustainable method - if they changed their front-end codebase, I would need to update my script.

-I had previously experimented with tools to connect different services, such as IFTTT and loved them!
+I experimented with tools to connect different services, such as IFTTT and loved them!

 I noticed that Sleep Cycle syncs its data with Apple iOS health.
 I wanted to access that data and insert it into my calendar.
 IFTTT doesn’t directly integrate with iOS Health, so I had to look around for other services that used that data and integrated with IFTTT.

 I settled on the Jawbone UP app (although I have never owned a Jawbone device) and used IFTTT, Zapier & Google Calendar to connect everything.